 Contact a Tampa Child Injury Lawyer for a Free Consultation

 Was your child injured in Tampa?
 You could be entitled to financial compensation for medical bills and more.
-An experienced Tampa personal injury lawyer can help you maximize your financial settlement.
+An experienced Tampa personal injury attorney can help you maximize your financial settlement.

 Our legal team at Catania & Catania, P.A. has over 28 years of experience helping families like yours.
 Over the years, we’ve recovered more than $500 million dollars in compensation for accident victims and their families.

 If your child was injured due to negligence, don’t hesitate to call our law offices to schedule a free case evaluation with a Tampa child injury lawyer today.